-The key risks in development and production are the subsurface risk of not finding and producing sufficient hydrocarbons to be economic and operational risks of drilling and producing these fluids.
-While the US mid-continent is a proven hydrocarbon region and is seeing a resurgence through the application of new drilling and well completion technologies, there are also environmental and economic risks, as there are in any hydrocarbon region.
+The key risk in development and production is the technical risk of not finding and producing sufficient hydrocarbons to be economic, While the US mid-continent is a proven hydrocarbon region and is seeing resurgence through the application of new drilling and well completion technologies, there are also environmental and economic risks, as there are in any hydrocarbon region.
 Further information relating to risk can be found on note 20 of these accounts.